Get your Real Madrid tickets now! You can go to a team’s soccer match once every two weeks if you happen to be traveling to Madrid.

 Real Madrid CF play at the Santiago Bernabéu, a stadium built in the late 1940s and renovated first in 1982 and then in 2001.
 Nowadays it has a capacity of 85,500 people.
 To be honest, the premises are fabulous but it’s always the fans that make a Real Madrid game one of the best things you can do in Seville.

-This is a detailed and comprehensive guide to help you choose the football tickets that will suit your needs best.
+This is a detailed and comprehensive guide to help you choose the Real Madrid tickets that will suit your needs best.

 Advice to buy your Real Madrid tickets